2012 Indiana gubernatorial election

 The 2012 Indiana gubernatorial election took place on November 6, 2012.
 Incumbent governor Mitch Daniels was term-limited and unable to seek a third term.
 The Republican candidate, Congressman Mike Pence; the Democratic candidate, former Speaker of the Indiana House of Representatives John R. Gregg; and the Libertarian candidate, youth mentor, small business owner and reality TV personality, Rupert Boneham, were all unopposed in their respective primaries or conventions and contested the general election.
-This is the first open Indiana gubernatorial election since 1996 and the first gubernatorial election since 1972 without the governor or lieutenant governor as a nominee.
+This is the first open Indiana gubernatorial election since 1996 and the first gubernatorial election since 1972 without the incumbent governor or lieutenant governor as a nominee.

 When the polls closed, the election was very close, and continued to stay close throughout the night.
 Gregg performed well in Marion County (Indianapolis) and Lake County (Gary), which were Democratic strongholds.
 Pence performed well in the Indianapolis suburbs and the Fort Wayne area.
 At 12:34 am EST, the Associated Press called the race for Pence.
-At 1:06 am, Gregg called Pence to concede, realizing there weren't enough votes left to overtake him.
-Pence ultimately won the election and took office on January 13, 2013.
+At 1:06 am, Gregg called Pence to concede, realizing there were not enough votes left to overtake him.
+Pence ultimately won the election and took office on January 14, 2013.
 This was the closest race for governor since 1960.